sagarpatel8384/gift-exchange-app/README.md

 GiftSwap is a web application built in the Ruby programming language using the Rails framework.
 GiftSwap is an application that allows users to create groups for gift exchange events (e.g., Secret Santa).
 Once a user has accepted a group invitation, the group admin has the ability to randomly generate gift exchange pairs.

+A live demo of GiftSwap can be found here: [GiftSwap](https://giftswap.herokuapp.com/)

 ## GiftSwap Pairing

 GiftSwap allows both registered and unregistered users to use our matching algorithm to match unique pairs for gift swaps.
 When first visiting the site, users are presented with a form which the user can use to match pairs.